An API and command-line toolset for Twitter (twitter.com)

 - run twitter -h for command-line tool help

-The Command-Line Tool
+twitter - The Command-Line Tool

-- view your friends’ recent tweets
+- view your tweets, recent replies, and tweets in lists

 - view the public timeline